smXplorer/AlliGator/docs/source/alligator-fit-method-benchmark.rst

 Settings Panel
 ++++++++++++++

-The last panel is used to define fitting options and is similar to the corresponding AlliGator **Settings** panel (**Settings:Fluorescence Decay:Fit Options**), with some elements of the **Settings:Fluorescence Decay:Fit Parameters** panel.
+The next panel is used to define fit options and is similar to the corresponding AlliGator **Settings** panel (**Settings:Fluorescence Decay:Fit Options**), with some elements of the **Settings:Fluorescence Decay:Fit Parameters** panel.